francis-collab/alu-shell/init_files_variables_and_expansions/README.md

-# Task 7: Create a global variable
+# Task 8: Print addition of 128 with TRUEKNOWLEDGE

 ## Description
-This script creates a global variable named BEST with the value "School".
+This script adds 128 to the value of the environment variable TRUEKNOWLEDGE.